 That’s why being transgender isn’t the same as being lesbian, gay, bisexual, or any other number of sexual orientations.
 And speaking of sexual orientations, there are many — and that list is only expanding and evolving as people feel more empowered to define their sexuality in ways that are more personally befitting of their experiences and taste.
-Below, we'll look at six of the major sexual orientations — heterosexual, homosexual, bisexual, pa.
-This list is certainly not comprehensive, but is a good place to start.
+Below, we'll look at six of the major sexual orientations — heterosexual, homosexual, bisexual, pansexual, queer and asexual.
+This list is certainly not comprehensive but is a good place to start.

 The remaining states legally allow for the discrimination against sexual orientation, which extends from harassment to actually being fired for your sexual orientation.

-It’s mindblowing to think that in 2017, we are still fighting these battles — I mean, what does sexual orientation have to do with individual employment and work performance?
+It’s mind-blowing to think that in 2019, we are still fighting these battles — I mean, what does sexual orientation have to do with individual employment and work performance?
 Is it anyone’s business?
 And why has the U.S. not been more proactive on this front?
-Sixty-one countries around the world have already enacted legislation against sexual orientation discrimination — why has America fallen so far behind the times?
+Sixty-one countries around the world have already enacted legislation against sexual orientation discrimination.

-Here’s a brief timeline on the history of LGBTQA rights in the United States:
+Here’s a brief timeline on the history of LGBTQ+ rights in the United States:

 1924: The first-ever gay rights group is founded.